 Each row in the data represents an individual stop of a single person, and that row reveals any and all recorded outcomes of that stop (including information about any actual or warning tickets issued, searches conducted, arrests made, etc.).
 A single traffic stop may generate multiple tickets, including actual, warning, and/or voided tickets.
 Additionally, an individual who is stopped and receives a traffic ticket may also be stopped for investigatory purposes, patted down, searched, and/or arrested.
 If any of these situations occur, the "stop_type" field would be labeled "Ticket and Non-Ticket Stop."
 If an individual is searched, MPD differentiates between person and property searches.
+Please note that the term property in this context refers to a person's belongings and not a physical building.
 The "stop_location_block" field represents the block-level location of the stop and/or a street name.
 The age of the person being stopped is calculated based on the time between the person's date of birth and the date of the stop.